Woman dies in Mississippi storm during 911 call

-Jacqueline Williams, 52, ran off a road into a creek in Florence early Monday and dialed 911 from the car as it went down, said Rankin County Coroner David Ruth.
+Jacqueline Williams, 52, ran off a road into a creek in Florence before dawn Monday and dialed 911 from the car as it went down, said Rankin County Coroner David Ruth.

-Ruth said the woman, who lived in Florence, was trying to relay her location to a dispatcher as the car settled into the swirling waters.
+Ruth said Williams, who lived in Florence, was trying to relay her location to a dispatcher as the car settled into the swirling waters.

-"She was talking to a 911 dispatcher when the water overtook her," Ruth said.
-"She was trying to tell the dispatcher where she was, and she could actually hear the sirens."
+"She was trying to tell the dispatcher where she was, and she could actually hear the sirens," Ruth said.

 The two lost contact, and Ruth said a swift-water recovery team later found Williams' body in the creek outside the car.

-Florence Police Chief Richard Thomas, speaking to WJTV, said the current where the woman died was fast and strong.
+Florence Police Chief Richard Thomas told WJTV that the current where Williams died was fast and strong.

 Thomas said authorities got a call from a woman saying her car was being swept off into the water around 4 a.m.
-Authorities immediately began looking for the woman but couldn't immediately find her.
+Authorities immediately began looking but couldn't find her in time.

-The woman's body was eventually recovered, but Thomas said authorities were still waiting for the waters to recede so they can recover the vehicle.
+The woman's body was eventually recovered, but Thomas said authorities were waiting for the waters to recede so they could recover the vehicle.

-"Our kids played baseball together," he said.
-"Words don't describe it.
-Words don't describe.
-They're really good people.
-I hate that it happened."
+"Our kids played baseball together," Thomas said.
+"Words don't describe.
+They're really good people."

-Greg Flynn, a spokesman for the Mississippi Emergency Management Agency, said another woman died in the Delta town of Glendora when strong winds knocked a large tree onto her house Sunday night, and two people died earlier in Louisiana.
+In the tiny Mississippi Delta town of Glendora, the mayor's wife died Sunday when strong winds toppled a tree onto the couple's house.
+Mayor Johnny B. Thomas was briefly hospitalized with injuries after his wife, Shirley, was killed, said town clerk Aquarius Simmons.

+"She was a nice lady.
+Very sweet.
+Everybody loved her," Simmons said of Shirley Thomas.

 Forecasters said tornadoes and strong winds were likely from Mississippi to South Carolina.
 The greatest tornado risk was centered over southern Alabama, the National Weather Service's Storm Prediction Center in Oklahoma said.